|

 remained unchanged.
 Participating in NATO Operation RENDEZVOUS from March 15 -

-was the flag ship of Carrier Division Four and made port calls at
+24, Midway was the flag ship of Carrier Division Four and made port calls at

-Gibraltar, France (Golfe Juan and Marseilles), Italy (Taranto,
+Gibraltar, France (Golfe Juan and Marseilles), Italy (Taranto, Naples, Genoa,

-Greece (Rhodes and Salonika), Golfe Juan, and Spain (Barcelona & Palma).
-Returning to
+Salonika), Golfe Juan, and Spain (Barcelona & Palma).
+On January 24, 1953,

-entered a five-month regular overhaul.
+May 1953, Midway entered a five-month regular overhaul.

-deployed to the Mediterranean for the seventh time.
+In January 1954, Midway deployed to the Mediterranean for the seventh time.

-Just before entering port in Athens for a state visit, Midway collided with a
+On February 18, one day before entering port in Athens for a state visit, Midway collided with a

 in rough seas.
 Swells were reported to be about 15 feet between the ships.
 Upon